notNNORTH/f-means/README.md

-# Tifi-means
+# f-means
 ## 1 Introduction

-***Tifi-means*** is a fast, memory-efficient, and fair $k$-means algorithm for large-scale clustering.
-This repo holds the source code and scripts for reproducing the key experiments of our paper: Avoiding Over-Representation in Large-Scale Clustering: A Fast and Individually Fair $k$-means.
+***f-means*** is a fast, memory-efficient, and fair $k$-means algorithm for large-scale clustering.
+This repo holds the source code and scripts for reproducing the key experiments of our paper: Scalable and Memory-efficient $k$-means Clustering with Individual Fairness.

 ## 2 Comparison Algorithms